Kohler-Jobin meets Ehrhard: the sharp lower bound for the Gaussian principal frequency while the Gaussian torsional rigidity is fixed, via rearrangements: Introduction

 In the Lebesgue world, P\'olya and Szeg\"o asked another natural question: if for a set $K,$ not its measure, but its torsional rigidity is fixed, then is the principal frequency still minimized on the Euclidean ball?
-This question was answered in the affirmative by Kohler-Jobin \cite{KJ1982, KJ1978} back in the 1970s.
+This question was answered in the affirmative by Kohler-Jobin \cite{KJ1982, KJ1978} back in the 1970s, whose rearrangement technique is based on keeping level sets to be of the same torsional rigidity instead of the same Lebesgue measure and relaxing definition of the torsional rigidity.
 For further generalizations and applications, as well as a nice exposition of the topic, see Brasco \cite{Brasco2014}.

 In this paper, we develop the Gaussian analogue of the Kohler-Jobin rearrangement, and show